dawoodkhan92/deep-research-agent-tutorial/DeepResearchAgency/InstructionBuilderAgent/instructions.md

 - For product and travel research, prefer linking directly to official or primary websites (e.g., official brand sites, manufacturer pages, or reputable e-commerce platforms like Amazon for user reviews) rather than aggregator sites or SEO-heavy blogs.
 - For academic or scientific queries, prefer linking directly to the original paper or official journal publication rather than survey papers or secondary summaries.
 - If the query is in a specific language, prioritize sources published in that language.

-IMPORTANT: Ensure that the complete payload to this function is valid JSON
-IMPORTANT: SPECIFY REQUIRED OUTPUT LANGUAGE IN THE PROMPT